timothyhull/breadpool-self-eval/docs/index.md

             1. I love to bake breads and pastries :fontawesome-solid-bread-slice:
             2. My superpower is recovering from injuries and surgeries :material-arm-flex:

-    I have the tremendous privilege of regularly learning to officiate from some of the most experienced officials in the world simply for happening to live nearby them.
-This self-evaluation is my way of showing gratitude for everything they’ve taught me, and a promise to, in turn, do what they’ve done for me…selflessly share what I’ve learned with anyone who wants to better themselves, and using what I’ve learned to emphatically support derby communities of all sizes, types, and ages, anywhere and everywhere derby lives.

      <figure markdown>
     ![Jammer Referee, Franky Panky, New Jax vs. Red Stick, March, 2024 - Credit: Keith Ridge Derby Photos (keithridgederbyphotos on Facebook)](images/breadpool_jr_franky_panky_jax_vs_red_stick_3_9_24.png){ width="500" style="filter: drop-shadow(0 0 0.2rem black)" }